Frequently Asked Questions

-Admissions staff reviewed your application and determined, with the Dean of Student Success and the Director of Academic Support, that you are a great fit for Moravian College; however, we also noticed some parts of your application look like past Moravian students who had some bumps as they started their studies with us.
+Admissions staff reviewed your application and determined, with the Dean of Student Success and the Director of Academic Advising and Support, that you are a great fit for Moravian College; however, we also noticed some parts of your application look like past Moravian students who had some bumps as they started their studies with us.
 We want you to come to AIM to make sure you don't run into those same bumps that past students have had, and we know that this program helps the students who enroll avoid those bumps.

 Why should I enroll in AIM?

-In part, you should enroll in AIM because you will get college credit before the fall semester starts, which lets you have a lighter schedule in the fall and focus on adapting to college.
+In part, you should enroll in AIM because you will get college credit before the Fall semester starts, which lets you have a lighter schedule in the fall and focus on adapting to college.
 You will also then know what college-level courses expect, how to work with faculty (different from high school teachers), and how to be a successful student here.
-You will also get to know the campus and people in the community who will work with you across your four years here BEFORE the rest of your class arrives in late August.
+You will also get to know the campus and people in the community who will work with you across your four years here BEFORE the rest of your class begins in late August.
 So, in AIM, you will get a more hands-on, individualized introduction to college and Moravian.
 As a result, you will have answers to lots of questions before your Fall classmates even know to ask.
 You will also gain exceptional academic skills and college transition skills that will help you be successful in earning your degree.

 What class will I get credit for in AIM?